anushagc04-pbi/Power-bi-employee-report/README.md

 IT and Sales have the highest number of active employees.
 Departments like Finance, Marketing, and Operations also show notable activity but smaller in size compared to IT & Sales.
 4. Bottom Section
-Performance Rate by Department (Sankey Chart) Visualizes how performance ratings (1–5) are distributed across departments.
+Performance Rate by Department (Ribbon Chart) Visualizes how performance ratings (1–5) are distributed across departments.
 IT and Sales have a higher count of employees across all ratings.
 Ratings gradually reduce in smaller departments like HR and R&D.